nevillejackson/SRS-Merino/collagen-wrinkle-paper/README.md

 # SRS-Merino #
 The _collagen-wrinkle-paper_ subdirectory contains draft writeups of a study of the histology of skin wrinkle in Merino sheep, and in particular the role of amount and type of collagen in wrinkle formation.
 This work was being actively pursued by Dr J.E.
 Watts ( and his colleagues Ms Sanaz Maleki ans Mr Jim Gordon) up to the time Dr Watts passing from this world in January 2019.
 An attempt is being made by Dr Paul Swan and Dr Nevile Jackson to complete this important work, because it has important implications for Merino breeding.
+This work is in the _nj-pgs-rewrite_ subdirectory.

 ## Draft Documents ##